uditalias/injex/README.md

 });
 ```

-Some hooks callbacks will be invoked with arguments.
+Some hooks callbacks invoked with arguments.

 For more information about the tapable module, refer to the [tapable docs](https://github.com/webpack/tapable).

-- `beforeModuleRequire` - Before require all files in project root directories.
-The callback function will invoked with the module path.
+- `beforeModuleRequire` - Before requiring all files in project root directories.
+The callback function invoked with the module path.
-- `afterModuleRequire` - After require all files in project root directories.
-The callback function will invoked with the module path and the `module.exports` object.
+- `afterModuleRequire` - After requiring all files in project root directories.
+The callback function invoked with the module path and the `module.exports` object.
-- `beforeRegistration` - Before all modules registration..
+- `beforeRegistration` - Before all modules registration.
 - `afterRegistration` - After all modules registration.
 - `beforeCreateModules` - Before modules created and injected with dependencies.
 - `afterModuleCreation` - After each module created and injected with dependencies.
-The callback function will invoked with the `module: IModule` just created.
+The callback function invoked with the `module: IModule` just created.
-- `afterCreateModules` - After modules created and injected with dependencies
+- `afterCreateModules` - After modules created and injected with dependencies.
-- `berforeCreateInstance` - Before a module is created via singleton or factory method.
-The callback function will invoked with the instance class constructor.
+- `berforeCreateInstance` - Before a module creation via singleton or factory method.
+The callback function invoked with the instance class constructor.

 ## Available plugins

 - [injex-express-plugin](https://github.com/uditalias/injex-express-plugin)
-Turn your express application into injectable controllers to handle application routes in a very neat way.
+Turn your express application into injectable controllers to handle application routes in an elegant way.
-- More plugins to come...
+- More plugins to come

 ## Container setup config